JakimLi/pandaria/doc/usage.md

 * If you need to write complex code in the snippet, consider to put them in java with cucumber steps first.
 * [Nashorn](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/api.html) is used for script evaluation.
-* If your jdk version under java 8u40, you might encounter issue about 0 was returned as 0.0, you can either upgrade your jdk version or you need to do use it as double.
+* If your jdk version under java 8u40, you might encounter issue about 0 was returned as 0.0, you can either upgrade your jdk version or you need to use it as double.

 #### verify response and variable equals the result of the evaluation
 @since 0.2.1